AvihaiAdler/onereport/docs/testing.md

 That said - since _some_ tests must be performed - here's a manual test suit the app must pass before deployment:

 ###### Common
-- as a non loged in user try to hit any route (beside `login`) specified [here](https://github.com/AvihaiAdler/onereport/tree/main/docs/routes.md) and make sure to get a 401
+- as a non logged in user try to hit any route (beside `login`) specified [here](https://github.com/AvihaiAdler/onereport/tree/main/docs/routes.md) and make sure to get a 401

 ###### Users
 - as a user login into the system